eBay/flutter_glove_box/packages/golden_toolkit/README.md

 ### Loading Fonts

 By default, flutter test only uses a single "test" font called Ahem.
 This font is designed to show black spaces for every character and icon.
-This obviously makes goldens much less valuable.
+This obviously makes goldens much less valuable if you are trying to verify that your app looks correct.

 To make the goldens more useful, we have a utility to dynamically inject additional fonts into the flutter test engine so that we can get more human viewable output.

 In order to inject your fonts, we have a helper method:

 ```dart